 Limit Your Social Media Use

 As you spend more time on your laptop or phone as you work from home, it is easy to increase your Facebook, Instagram, Twitter, and YouTube use.
-Unlike a traditional office setup, there are no boundaries to minimize social media access.
+Unlike a traditional office setup, no boundaries exist to minimize social media access.
 If you realize you are spending too much time on social media, remove the social media links from your computer’s browser to reduce the temptation to log into your accounts.
 You could also turn notifications off or log out of your social media accounts during working hours.

 Establish an Official Workspace

 An effective way to avoid falling asleep or getting distracted when working is by creating a workstation in a separate room in your house where you can retreat and work.
 If you have a small home, you could create a spot and position a desk in an area with minor traffic and distractions.
-Ensure that everyone in your home knows that the site is your workstation and should be off-limits, especially when you are working.
-By designating a specific workspace, you provide yourself with an office-esque setup, enabling you to stay oriented to your job.
+Ensure that everyone in your home knows the site is your workstation and should be off-limits, especially when working.
+By designating a specific workspace, you provide an office-esque setup, enabling you to stay oriented to your job.

 Work from Home Tips – Schedule Breaks